-Block 2B covers 3,604 square kilometers of the South African Western offshore about 300 kilometers north of Cape Town.
-Water depths over the block are 50 meters to 200 meters.
+Block 2B is located in the Orange Basin and covers 3,604 square kilometres off the west coast of South Africa approximately 300 kilometres north of Cape Town with water depths ranging from 50 to 200 meters.
 Over the main area of interest in the block, the A-J rift graben, water depth ranges from 140 meters to 160 meters.
-Block 2B is an under explored area containing a proven hydrocarbon- bearing rift basin.
-A well drilled by South African state company Soekor in 1988, the A-J1 well, discovered and tested oil from a Cretaceous sandstone section but there has been limited exploration since then.
-Block 2B contains numerous prospects identified by 3D seismic and limited work is now required to recommence drilling activities in the area.
+Oil was discovered and tested by Soekor in the A-J1 borehole drilled in 1988.

-Under the terms of the Block 2B Exploration Right, the Company and its partner, Crown Energy AB, fulfilled the obligations of the First Renewal Period that expired in March 2017.
-Prior to the expiry, and in accordance with the terms of the Exploration Right for Block 2B, the Company submitted an application for entry into the Second Renewal Period which was approved in February 2018.
-The Block 2B joint venture partnership is currently in the Second Renewal Period of the Exploration Right which is for a period of two years commencing February 20, 2018.
-During the Second Renewal Period, the joint venture partners are obligated to perform studies and evaluations to determine potential commerciality, and economic sensitivity modelling to establish whether the drilling of a well could prove up potentially commercial oil volumes.
-If it is determined that drilling could prove up potentially commercial oil volumes, then the joint venture partnership is obligated to drill an exploration well on Block 2B.
-At the end of the Second Renewal Period, a decision will be made to either relinquish the right in full or renew the right into the Third Renewal Period, being the final period in the Exploration Right, with a relinquishment of not less than 15% of the current exploration area.
-In the event of a commercial discovery prior to expiry of the Exploration Right, the joint venture partnership has the exclusive right to apply for a Production Right with the Government of the Republic of South Africa.
-The Government of the Republic of South Africa has a 10% back-in right, and the joint venture partnership must make 10% of the Exploration Right available to Historically Disadvantaged South Africans at fair market value.
+The joint venture partnership is currently in the Second Renewal Period for the Block 2B Exploration Right, which is for a period of two years ending February 20, 2020.
+The joint venture partnership has recently applied to enter into the Third Renewal Period, a two-year period from the date the renewal application is approved.
+Within the application, the joint venture partnership proposed to relinquish 15% of the current exploration area.
+In the event of a commercial discovery and prior to expiry of the Block 2B Exploration Right, the joint venture partnership has the exclusive right to apply for a Production Right with the Government of the Republic of South Africa.
+The Government of the Republic of South Africa has a 10% back-in right, and the joint venture partnership must make 10% of the Block 2B Exploration Right available to Historically Disadvantaged South Africans at fair market value.